Bohorquezjael/Proyecto-HackatonCaixa/README.md

 ### 📑 Detailed information about tasks

+⚠️ If you have any problem with the repo you can go to this section of the readme [Repo size](#repository-size)⚠️

 #### Task 1

 You must implement a set of RESTful endpoints to manage user operations.
 These include creating users, retrieving all users, retrieving a user by ID, and deleting users (both individually and in bulk).
 It is essential to implement proper HTTP status codes for each operation and adhere to the following specifications.